alexnathanson/solar-protocol/local/local.md

 ## local.json

 This store local variables.
 It can be updated as needed via the admin console.
-The permissions of this file are set via the utilities/setAllPermissions script

 ## .spenv